PROGRAM DESCRIPTION AND PURPOSE

 - are the first generation in their families to graduate from a 4‐year college or university

-- leadership potential for diverse communities, and demonstrated promotion of understanding among persons of different backgrounds and ideas
+- leadership potential for diverse communities, and demonstrated promotion of understanding among persons of diverse backgrounds and ideas

 - attendance at small liberal arts colleges, HBCUs, HSIs, or MSIs